One-step replica symmetry breaking of random regular NAE-SAT I: Concentration of the overlap at two values

 In this section, we establish Theorem \ref{thm2}.
 For a random regular \textsc{nae-sat} instance $\GGG$, we denote by $\CCC (\GGG)$ the collection of clusters of solutions.
 The procedure of drawing two solutions uniformly, independently at random can be understood in the following way: \begin{enumerate} \item Pick two clusters $\CC_1, \CC_2 \in \CCC(\GGG)$ independently at random, with probability proportional to their sizes $|\CC_1|, |\CC_2|$, respectively.

-\item Select two solutions $\bx_1 \in \CC_1$, $\bx_2\in \CC_2$ independently and uniformly from each cluster. \end{enumerate} The main idea to verify Theorem \ref{thm2} has already been discussed in the previous sections: The two randomly drawn clusters $\CC_1, \CC_2$ in step 1 would look near-uncorrelated or near-identical (Proposition \ref{prop:2ndmo:correlated overlap} and Lemma \ref{lem:identical regime decay estim}).
-After some analysis to understand the second step of sampling random solutions, the former (resp.~latter) case would give us (a) (resp.~(b)) of Theorem \ref{thm2}.
+\item Select two solutions $\bx_1 \in \CC_1$, $\bx_2\in \CC_2$ independently and uniformly from each cluster. \end{enumerate} The main idea to verify Theorem \ref{thm2} has already been discussed in the previous sections: The two randomly drawn clusters $\CC_1, \CC_2$ in step (1) will look near-uncorrelated or near-identical (Proposition \ref{prop:2ndmo:correlated overlap} and Lemma \ref{lem:identical regime decay estim}).
+After some analysis to understand the second step of sampling random solutions, the former (resp.~latter) case will give us (a) (resp.~(b)) of Theorem \ref{thm2}.

-The primary difficulty in formalizing such an idea comes from the clusters possessing a cyclic free components.
+The primary difficulty in formalizing such an idea comes from the clusters possessing a cyclic free component.
 Most of our efforts have been taken to understand the moments of $\bZ_{\lambda, s}^\tr$, which only considers the contributions from clusters without cyclic free components.
 Although we have Proposition \ref{prop:1stmo:aprioriestimate} to control the effect of the rest, we do not have information about the typical profile of union-free components in a pair of clusters when each copy contains a cyclic free.
 We resolve this issue by comparing $\GGG$ with a \textit{locally rewired instance} $\GGG^\prime$ of $\GGG$, which is identical to $\GGG$ except for a small number of edges and literals.

 In Section \ref{subsec:overlap:preprocess}, we find the appropriate set of \textsc{nae-sat} instances that satisfy the properties of overlaps stated in Theorem \ref{thm2}.
 In Section \ref{subsec:overlap:locrewire}, we describe how \textit{locally rewired instances} can be used to control clusters containing a free cycle.
 In Section \ref{subsec:overlap:samplesol}, we analyze the overlaps of solutions sampled from typical clusters and prove Theorem \ref{thm2}.